 Open Posting: Grant Writer

-MacMurray College was founded in 1846; has a strong history of undergraduate education; and is located in the affordable, safe, and stimulating city of Jacksonville, Illinois.
-Our mission is "to transform the lives of our students by providing an exceptional, liberal arts general education and courses of study that prepare graduates for professional careers, further education, and other challenges facing the human community in the 21st century."
-The College has a culturally diverse student body of over 600 students and a faculty:student ratio of 1:12.
-We offer 35 academic programs with top majors in Nursing, Criminal Justice, Business (Accounting, Business Administration, and Sport Management), Education (Deaf & Hard of Hearing Education, Physical Education, Secondary Education, and Special Education), Social Work, and Interpreter Preparation (American Sign Language).
+MacMurray College was founded in 1846, has a strong history of undergraduate education and is located in the affordable, safe, and stimulating city of Jacksonville, Illinois.
+Our mission “is to transform the lives of our students by providing an exceptional, liberal arts general education and courses of study that prepare graduates for professional careers, further education, and other challenges facing the human community in the 21st century.”
+The College has a culturally diverse student body of over 600 students and a faculty: student ratio of 1:12.
+We offer academic majors in Nursing, Criminal Justice, Homeland Security, Business (Accounting, Business Administration, & Sports Management), Special Education, Deaf & Hard of Hearing Education, Interpreter Training (American Sign Language), Biology, Art, Social Work, and Psychology.
 MacMurray College is a warm, engaged, student-centered learning community, focused on student success.

 MacMurray College is seeking a Grant Writer.
 This is a contract position and is not eligible for benefits.
 This position is responsible for grant research and writing to support college priorities and the Strategic Plan to advance MacMurray College and reports to the Executive Director for Institutional Advancement (EDIA).